 C) By encouraging species extinction

 This type of audio falls under the category of monologues by professors in a university setting.
-This type of monologue can be seen as a recurring one while analyzing the previous year’s IELTS Listening question papers issued by the British Council and IDP Education.
-IELTS listening practice requires the attempts of such audio types.
+This type of monologue can be seen as a recurring one while analysing the IELTS Listening question samples issued by the British Council and IDP Education.
+IELTS listening practice requires the use of such audio types.
 This can enhance the candidate’s IELTS exam listening practice and give them an edge over the other candidates in their IELTS Listening preparation journey

 1. A) Benefits of a vegan lifestyle: